-Please consult the operator's manual supplied with the windlass system for proper operation.
+Please consult the operator's manual supplied with the windlass system for proper operation of the system in the electric and manual modes.

 The circuit breaker on the battery switch panel under the port aft seat must be in the ON position to operate the windlass.
 When not in use, turn the circuit breaker to the OFF position.